Kimhak99/recipeAppFrontend/README.md

 # recipeAppFrontend

-This is the frontend of recipeApp project
+This is the frontend of recipeApp project.
+Please running this file after running the backend file.

 Login Details: